telerik/kendo-ui-core/docs/jsp/tags/maskedtextbox/overview.md

 ---
 title: Overview
-page_title: User guide for Kendo UI MaskedTextBox widget | Kendo UI documentation
-description: How to configure a simple Kendo UI MaskedTextBox widget, add MaskedTextBox, handle events to control widget's behavior.
+page_title: Overview | MaskedTextBox JSP Tag
+description: "Get started with the MaskedTextBox JSP tag in Kendo UI."
+slug: overview_maskedtextbox_uiforjsp
+position: 1
 ---

-# MaskedTextBox
+# MaskedTextBox JSP Tag Overview

-The MaskedTextBox JSP tag is a server-side wrapper for the [Kendo UI MaskedTextBox](/api/web/maskedtextbox) widget.
+The MaskedTextBox JSP tag is a server-side wrapper for the [Kendo UI MaskedTextBox](/api/javascript/ui/maskedtextbox) widget.

 ## Getting Started

-Here is how to configure a simple Kendo MaskedTextBox:
+### Configuration

+Below are listed the steps for you to follow when configuring the Kendo UI MaskedTextBox for binding to data, passed as a model attribute in Spring MVC.

-1. Make sure you have followed all the steps from the [Introduction](/jsp/introduction) help topic.
+**Step 1** Make sure you followed all the steps from the [introductory article on Telerik UI for JSP]({% slug overview_uiforjsp %}).

-2. Create a new action method which renders the view:
+**Step 2** Create a new action method which renders the view.

+###### Example

         @RequestMapping(value = {"index"}, method = RequestMethod.GET)
         public String index() {